PHILOSOPHY & SCIENCE

 End your tour in beautiful Pompeii and the Bay of Naples, both rich in the history of Greco-Roman medical innovation.

-Here is another exciting example of an Urania inspired adventure that we organise:
+Another exciting example of an Urania inspired adventure that we organise:

 Trace the development of language and writing in the Mediterranean from the Phoenicians in Lebanon to Greece and other parts of the Mediterranean.